 How many Seeboxes does an institution need?

 The answer to this question depends on how your setup works.
-If you want each learner to work and learn at their own pace, then you need a Seebox per child.
-Thus if there are 20 learners at a time, the school would need 20 Seeboxes, or else a good option would be to schedule learners in groups.
+If you want each learner to work at the same time, then you need a Seebox per child.
+Thus if there are 20 learners at a time, the institution would need 20 Seeboxes, or else a good option would be to schedule learners in sessions.

 Benefits and Reasoning behind Seebox: